Chat with us, powered by LiveChat What is Wheel Offset and Backspacing? | Quadratec Skip to main content

 So, what is wheel offset and backspacing, and why are these things important?

 Quite simply, these are both measurements that determine how far into the body, or out, those new wheels will sit when installed.
 Ideally, you can think of it as purchasing shoes.
-You may find ones that lengthwise are sized right, but may be too tight or too loose when you put them on your feet.
+You may find some that are the right length, but may be too tight or too loose when you put them on your feet.
 You really want to find ones that fit perfectly so you, and they, don't have other issues down the road.

 Wheel offset is considered the distance from the center of your wheel to its mounting surface, which is part of the wheel that comes together with the rotor on installation.
 In other words, it is the distance between the wheel's hub mounting surface and centerline of the wheel.
 This measurement helps define where the wheel will sit and is typically measured in millimeters.

 The higher the offset, the more inward the wheel will install, leading to a narrower vehicle stance and less clearance between the suspension and your tire’s inside edge.
-The lower the offset, the more outward it will install which leads to a wider vehicle stance and more clearance between tire and suspension.
-This, generally, is better for those who have added a suspension lift along with larger tires.
+The lower the offset, the more outward it will install, resulting in a wider vehicle stance and greater clearance between the tire and the suspension.
+This is generally better for those who have added a suspension lift and larger tires.

 Wheel backspacing is a related measurement, but a bit more complicated as it is the distance from your wheel’s inside edge to its mounting face - equal to half the wheel’s width plus offset, plus a half inch.
 In simpler terms, it is the distance from the hub to the back of the wheel.

 Rims with more backspace have less inside wheel clearance and can potentially rub up against the vehicle’s suspension, steering system and other vehicle components.
 Less backspace on a wheel means more inside wheel clearance and little risk of rubbing.
-Again, those who have (or are planning) on lifting their vehicles and adding larger tires, should look for wheels with lower backspacing.
+Again, those who have (or are planning) to lift their vehicles and add larger tires should look for wheels with lower backspacing.

-From the factory, most Jeep wheels have a positive, higher offset as designers spent all kinds of hours making sure there was enough clearance between the wheel and tire, and items such as your tie-rod ends, brake calipers, fender well, frame and other suspension components.
-So when you are looking to change wheels, but planning to leave everything else the same, it’s best to use those factory offset and backspace measurements during the purchase.
+From the factory, most Jeep Wheels have a positive, higher offset as designers spent all kinds of hours making sure there was enough clearance between the wheel and tire, and items such as your tie-rod ends, brake calipers, fender well, frame and other suspension components.
+So when you are looking to change wheels but plan to keep everything else the same, it’s best to use the factory offset and backspace measurements during purchase.

 However, those upgrading to bigger tires, along with a larger suspension lift, usually can’t get away with the factory wheel setup.
 That positive offset and higher backspacing can cause contact between the wheel/tire and suspension components when turning or during off-road articulation.